dougeby/IntuneDocs/intune/conditional-access.md

 # required metadata

 title: Conditional access with Intune
-titleSuffix: "Intune Azure preview"
+titleSuffix: "Intune on Azure"
-description: "Intune Azure preview: Learn how to define the conditions users and devices must meet to access company resources in Microsoft Intune Azure preview."
+description: Learn how to define the conditions users and devices must meet to access company resources in Microsoft Intune."
 keywords:
 author: andredm7
 ms.author: andredm